ibm-cloud-docs/billing-usage/billing-faq.md

 {: #subs-cancel-early}
 {: faq}

-A subscription is a contract between you and IBM to use IBM Cloud for a specific term and price.
-You can request that your contract be terminated before the end of the term.
-However, the contract termination and any credits are at the discretion of IBM Cloud.
-To inquire about this possibility, click **Support** at the top of the IBM Cloud Console to contact Support.
-Make sure that you provide details about why you need to terminate the contract.
+A subscription is a contract between you and IBM that commits you to use {{site.data.keyword.Bluemix_notm}} for a specific term and spending amount.
+You can request to cancel your subscription before the end of the term, but whether the subscription can be canceled is at the discretion of IBM.
+To inquire about this possibility, contact support.
+Make sure that you provide details about why you need to cancel your subscription.

 ## What happens if I reach my spending commitment before my term ends?